New Jersey Accutane Lawyers

 There is a relatively lengthy list of Accutane side effects.
 Common ones include:

-And that is only a small list of the potential Accutane side affects you may suffer.
+And that is only a small list of the potential Accutane side effects you may suffer.
 Accutane was pulled from the open market in June 2009.
 However, the damage was already done.
-The company went on to lose every Accutane side effect personal injury lawsuit that went to court.
-One lawsuit involving a former Accutane user who developed inflammatory bowel disease resulted in a $25 million jury award to the victim.